kyverno/KDP/proposals/resource_cache.md

 There is no automated migration.

-However, to leverage resource caching, users can convert API calls to the new `resourceCache` declaration.
+However, to leverage resource caching, users can convert API calls to the new `globalContext` declaration.

 Here are some API calls from sample policies along with the corresponding `resourceCache` declarations: